-You may be providing short-term care for someone who is recovering from a surgery or illness.
-Or you may be taking care of someone who has forgotten how to bathe due to a brain disorder such as one of the four most common types of dementia.
+Learn how to give a bed bath to someone you are caring for.
+Your care recipient may be recovering from a surgery, a short-term illness, or they may have forgotten how to bathe due to a brain disorder such as one of the four most common types of dementia.

 The reality is personal hygiene often becomes more challenging as we age for a variety of reasons, including mobility problems or decreased energy.

 For bed-bound seniors, a bed bath helps to improve blood circulation and keep them clean by removing dead skin, sweat, and excess oils.
 During bath time, examine the body for unusual conditions such as bruising, redness, or bedsores.
 Pay special attention to areas with creases, such as beneath the breasts or the folds on the stomach.
 Also, look at the groin area and bony areas, such as the elbows and shoulders.

 Since the elderly tend to have dry and fragile skin, it is important to rinse extra carefully with water as soap has a drying effect on skin.
 You can also use a moisturizer or body lotion to help keep the skin hydrated.

 How often should I give a Bed Bath?

 For older adults, you can give a bed bath two or three times each week.
 Bathing more often may put the person at risk for skin problems, such as sores.

 Caring for the Caregiver

 To maintain cleanliness, you should always wash your hands before and after performing any hygiene tasks.
 Consider wearing gloves, especially if the person has been vomiting or has had diarrhea.
 It’s a good idea to wear a mask if the person has a contagious illness, such as influenza (flu).
 Always wear gloves when emptying or cleaning urinary drainage bags.

 Make sure that the bed is high enough so that you don’t hurt your back.
 If it is low, it is okay to put your knee on the bed to reach over when bathing the person.